Down on Love: Reception

 Billboard said that the single "returns the group to the massive power ballad sound that's propelled their biggest pop hits."
 Cash Box said that "heart tugging sentimentality meets slickly professional rock" and predicted a "fast rise up the pop singles chart" based on Foreigner's "knack for slow rocking love tunes."
-Pitssburgh Press critic Pete Bishop described it as an "'I-can-heal-your-heartache' ballad" that he compared to the lead single from Agent Provocateur, "I Want to Know What Love Is."
+The Pittsburgh Press critic Pete Bishop described it as an "'I-can-heal-your-heartache' ballad" that he compared to the lead single from Agent Provocateur, "I Want to Know What Love Is."
 Daily Record critic Jim Bohen described it as "synthesizer-orchestrated pop [ballad] of towering melodrama."
-Marquee music critic Alan Schmidt noted that while two other ballads from Agent Provocateur that were released as singles, "I Want to Know What Love Is" and "That Was Yesterday," are "full of the blues" then "Down on Love" provides a "ray of hope" with lyrics like "They've given up on finding someone new/But new love comes, it's gonna come for you."
-Gazette writer Chris Rubich similarly wrote that it's a "song of reassurance that love deserves another chance."
+The Sun music critic Alan Schmidt noted that while two other ballads from Agent Provocateur that were released as singles, "I Want to Know What Love Is" and "That Was Yesterday," are "full of the blues" then "Down on Love" provides a "ray of hope" with lyrics like "They've given up on finding someone new/But new love comes, it's gonna come for you."
+Billings Gazette writer Chris Rubich similarly wrote that it's a "song of reassurance that love deserves another chance."

 Allmusic critic Bret Adams later praised the song's "pleasant chorus" and "warm keyboard melody."
 Tri-City Herald critic Jim Angell praised the synthesizer playing.
-But Accent music write Curt Anderson criticized the fact that the slow keyboard buildup goes nowhere, "as if the mere sound of a synthesizer is all the song needs."
+But The Daily News Journal music writer Curt Anderson criticized the fact that the slow keyboard buildup goes nowhere, "as if the mere sound of a synthesizer is all the song needs."